Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Problem Formulation

 While this distance-based formulation cannot be directly processed by commercial solvers such as Gurobi~\citep{gurobi}, it can be transformed into an equivalent MIP formulation:

 This MIP reformulation, based on~\cite{2022_OR_exact_DRO}, is originally designed for open safety sets, but~\cite{exact_milp_strengthened} demonstrated that it applies to both open and closed sets.

-Despite being solvable by advanced MIP solvers, MIP reformulation remains NP-hard and its complexity becomes particularly problematic when the original deterministic problem is already complicated or requires convexity for tractable reformulation such as in multilevel problems.
-Therefore, this paper focuses on convex inner-approximation (for safety) of the $\b x$-feasible region $\mathcal{X}_\text{Exact}$, which is defined by the RHS-WDRJCC in~\eqref{eq:wdrccp} for the original decision variable $\b x$:
+Despite being solvable by advanced MIP solvers, the MIP reformulation remains NP-hard~\citep{luedtke2010integer} and its complexity becomes particularly problematic when the original deterministic problem is already complicated or requires convexity for tractable reformulation such as in multilevel problems.
+Therefore, we focus on convex inner-approximation (for safety) of the $\b x$-feasible region $\mathcal{X}_\text{Exact} \coloneqq \left\{\b x \in \mathcal{X} \mid \exists s, \b r :~\eqref{eq:s_r}\mbox{--}\eqref{eq:dist_constr}\right\}$ defined by the RHS-WDRJCC in model~\eqref{eq:wdrccp} for the decision variable $\b x$, because this is the region that affects the objective value $c(\b x)$ in~\eqref{obj:wdrjcc}.